 The iris is a perennial that has something in common with pirates: It can be bearded or beardless, which as far as an iris is concerned means it may or may not have fine hairs on the three petals that hang down from the stamen.
 Besides these petals, which are known as falls, all iris also have three upright petals, called standards, and the falls and standards are often different colors.
 A particular type of beardless iris known as crested iris displays a ridge on the falls instead of individual hairs.

-The bulk of bearded iris as well as the Japanese and Siberian iris grow from a rhizome, which is a root that runs horizontally along the surface of the ground, while a few beardless varieties, including the Dutch and English iris, grow from bulbs.
+The bulk of bearded iris, including German iris (Iris x germanica, USDA zones 3-10) as well as the Japanese (Iris sanguinea) and Siberian iris (Iris sibirica), both hardy in zones 3-8, grow from a rhizome, which is a stem that runs horizontally along the surface of the ground, while a few beardless species, including the Dutch iris (Iris hollandica, zones 6-9) grow from bulbs.
 Leaves are typically long and spearlike, and flowers bloom in different parts of the summer depending on variety.
-Some species, notably the Japanese iris, favor wet soil and are often found by streams, while others prefer drier conditions, so planting and care routines vary accordingly.
+Some species of Japanese iris (Iris japonica, zones 7-9) need good drainage while other species of Japanese irises (Iris ensata, zones 4-9), favor damp soil and are often found by streams.

 Best Uses for Iris

 The iris is a stately plant with a complex, showy flower that adds class to any flower garden.
 It's a clumping plant that will self-propagate if left alone, so once established, it provides a yearly show of color in the garden and a supply of cut flowers for indoor display.
 Because different iris species bloom at different times of the season, you can combine them to prolong the showy display.
 The show starts with dwarf iris, which blooms in early spring, followed by bearded (German), Siberian and Louisiana iris and finishing with Japanese and Dutch iris, which bloom in early summer.